 Appointing specialist property advisors is fundamental to ensuring that the financial obligations of your charity or not-for-profit organisation are optimised, allowing you to focus on your charitable objectives.
 With more than 150 years of experience, you can rely on Matthews & Goodman to help you find the right strategies for all your property issues.

 In addition to being fully conversant with current local property market values, as well as national property trends, our specialist team also has a thorough understanding of leaseholds, property valuations, rent reviews and business rates issues.

 We will ensure your property interests are protected, which will allow you to focus on delivering your goals and ambitions.

 Is it not time your property strategy started to work for you, rather than just being your second largest outgoing?
-Call us and find out how we could help you make that a reality.
+Contact us and find out how we could help you make that a reality.